 - The estimation of the elevation of the wells from contour lines was computed once, long time ago.
 After that, it was and still is assumed that the Z coordinate of the well is the correct elevation (thus, please careful when new wells are added/imported).
 This applies only for monitored wells.

 - When the WL_amsl cannot be computed (eg. CF), the menu will be disabled or an error message will appear

 - I did not consider, in the estimate, the change of bar type (air/water, ie. from top/bottom).
 Maybe it will still fit within the estimate, i cannot say as of now.

-#2 Updated by Giulio Di Anastasio 4 months ago
+#2 Updated by Giulio Di Anastasio over 1 year ago

 Sorry, I did not understand the following: